 - Trim chicken breasts by removing any trim-able fat. and excess skin and the rib section.
 Cut in half or thirds depending on size.
 Pat dry.

 - Mix ingredient of rub very well.

-- Apply rub to skin heavy and lightly to cut edges.
+- Apply rub to skin heavy, and lightly to cut edges.
 Shake off excess.
 Don't try to use all the rub.

-Nutrition is for one serving.
+Nutrition is generally for one serving.
 Number of servings is stated above and is my estimate of normal serving size for this recipe.

 All nutritional information are estimates and may vary from your actual results.
 This is home cooking, and there are many variables.
 To taste ingredients such as salt will be my estimate of the average used.

 Originally Published March 20, 2011.
 Updated with expanded options, refreshed photos and a table of contents to help navigation.
 Also, the method is modified slightly to my current technique.